-Since January 2019, the Trump Administration has trapped over 60,000 individuals seeking asylum in life-threatening conditions in Mexico under the Migrant Protection Protocols—also known as Remain in Mexico.
-These individuals suffered harm in their home countries, survived harrowing journeys, and sought protection in the United States, only to be sent back to dangerous Mexican border towns to await immigration court hearings that may never happen.
+Since January 2019, the U.S. government has trapped over 60,000 individuals seeking asylum in life-threatening conditions in Mexico under the so-called Migrant Protection Protocols—also known as Remain in Mexico.
+These individuals survived harrowing journeys to seek protection in the United States, only to be sent back to dangerous Mexican border towns to await immigration court hearings that may never happen.

 The Protocols have functioned to deport nearly every individual subjected to them.
 Their ruthless effectiveness in this regard—as evidenced by the 98 percent deportation rate for affected individuals over twenty months—is consistent with their Orwellian name.

-To achieve their everyone-is-deported objective, the Trump Administration has adopted a multi-pronged approach.
-First, it forces asylum seekers to live indefinitely under perilous conditions in Mexico and prevents them from being able to fulfill basic human needs.
-Second, the Protocols has obstructed legal representation for nearly 93 percent of impacted individuals.
-Third, the Protocols effectively confines asylum-seekers to extreme danger zones, where they are vulnerable to assault, robbery, rape, kidnapping, and other harm at the hands of cartels, gang members, and Mexican officials, and deprives them of access to their basic needs.
+To achieve the previous administration’s everyone-is-deported objective, the Protocols have worked through a multi-pronged approach.
+First, they have forced asylum seekers to live indefinitely under perilous conditions in Mexico and prevented them from being able to fulfill basic human needs.
+Second, the Protocols have obstructed legal representation for nearly 93 percent of impacted individuals.
+Third, the Protocols have effectively confined asylum seekers to extreme danger zones, where they are vulnerable to assault, robbery, rape, kidnapping, and other harm at the hands of cartels, gang members, and Mexican officials, and deprived them of access to their basic needs.

 Through this lawsuit, advocates seek to enjoin the Protocols and begin the restoration of asylum law.

-Plaintiffs in the case are Immigrant Defenders Law Center and Jewish Family Service of San Diego, organizations providing representation to asylum-seekers, and several brave individuals proceeding under pseudonym.
-Counsel for Plaintiffs are Innovation Law Lab, Southern Poverty Law Center, National Immigration Project of the National Lawyers Guild, along with pro bono partner, Arnold & Porter.
+Plaintiffs in the case are Immigrant Defenders Law Center and Jewish Family Service of San Diego, organizations providing representation to asylum seekers, and eight people seeking asylum who have been subject to the Protocols.
+Counsel for Plaintiffs are Innovation Law Lab, Southern Poverty Law Center, National Immigration Project of the National Lawyers Guild, along with pro bono partner Arnold & Porter.